Just a thought… Almost everything will work again if you unplug it for a few minutes – including you. [Anne Lamott]

-Thank you for being here and I'll be back with you soon.
+Have a fantastic day and I’ll be back here with you tomorrow.